Finest positroid subdivisions from maximal weakly separated collections: Boundary maps on reduced plabic graphs and the second theorem

+In \cite{OPS}, Oh et al. utilized a technique called \textbf{plabic tilings}.
+Given a maximal $w$-collection $W$, they constructed the corresponding plabic tiling and took its dual graph to obtain a bipartite reduced plabic graph $\Sigma_0(W)$.
+Conversely, the target labels on all faces of $\Sigma_0(W)$ exactly recover the collection $W$.
+That is, $W$ and $\Sigma_0(W)$ are in a one-to-one correspondence.
+Here, we will not delve into the detailed construction of plabic tilings or the specific rules for target labels; for details, see \cite{OPS}.

-\end{definition} \begin{definition} Let $W$ be a maximal w-collection in $\binom{[n]}{k}$, and $\Sigma_0(W)$ be the biparite reduced plabic graph obtained from the duality of plabic tiling.
+\begin{defi} Let $W$ be a maximal $w$-collection in $\binom{[n]}{k}$, and $\Sigma_0(W)$ be the bipartite reduced plabic graph obtained from the duality of plabic tiling.
 Define $\Sigma(W)$ to be the equivalence class of $\Sigma_0(W)$ under moves (M2) such that every vertex has degree at least 3.
-(Obviously $\Sigma_0(W) \in \Sigma(W)$ by the definition of plabic tiling) \end{definition}
+(Obviously $\Sigma_0(W) \in \Sigma(W)$ by the definition of plabic tiling) \end{defi}